 The Body Mass Index (commonly referred to as the BMI) has become the primary way that doctors and other healthcare professionals decide whether or not we are “healthy.”
 If you’re in the “overweight” or “obese” category, you’re automatically told you need to lose weight.
 But is this actually correct advice?
 Read on the learn more about the (many, many) problems with using the BMI as a measure of health.

-This post is an edited excerpt from my new book, Unapologetic Eating: Make Peace with Food and Transform Your Life, available now for pre-order.
+This post is an edited excerpt from my new book, Unapologetic Eating: Make Peace with Food and Transform Your Life.

 The History of the BMI

 BMI is a measure of your weight compared to your height (specifically, it calculates kilograms of body weight per meter squared of height).
 While the BMI is widely used to categorize health status and disease risk, the original inventor didn’t set out to measure health at all.

 In 1832 a Belgian astronomer and statistician named Adolph Quetelet developed something called the Quetelet Index (QI), which was the ratio of a person’s weight in kilograms to their height in square meters.
 He developed the QI to categorize a population of human beings and to define the characteristics of a “normal man.”
 Quetelet had no interest in measuring health or “obesity”; he was a statistician looking at population models rather than a medical practitioner studying individual human health conditions.

 Most importantly: he developed the QI using data exclusively from a white, European, male population.
 This means that it didn’t take into account body sizes and diversity in other populations and ethnicities.
 Nevertheless, the QI eventually became what we know today as the BMI.